sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 What are we building, what content is approved, what are we doing next, and how must agents execute it?
 Do not duplicate these responsibilities.

-44. CURRENT EXECUTION STATE
+44. CURRENT REPOSITORY STATE
 The repository already contains the project foundation and .ai specification system.
 The project is not greenfield.
+Current state includes:

+homepage
+Projects page
+.ai/00 through .ai/14
+HTML structure
+CSS architecture
+JavaScript module architecture
+mobile navigation
+responsive foundations
+accessible video-dialog foundation
+centralized project-data layer
+lightweight static assets

+The first implementation pass exists.
-The product direction and approved copy are defined above.
+The final visual experience and real production media are still incomplete.

-Implementation must proceed from the actual repository state rather than restarting the project.
+45. CURRENT KNOWN INCOMPLETE AREAS
+Current open areas include:

+final photo-led Hero
+final Hero scroll behavior
+final profile photograph integration five selected homepage projects real posters
+Cloudinary video URLs
+showreel
+complete project archive
+final WhatsApp link
+final responsive refinement
+final accessibility audit
+final performance audit
+final SEO/sharing verification
+production deployment verification

+No other issue should be treated as open unless actually observed.

-45. CURRENT ACTIVE TASK
+46. CURRENT ACTIVE TASK
 Task ID:
-STATE-01
+HERO-01
 Task:
-Verify that CURRENT-STATE accurately reflects the actual repository before implementation begins.
+Inspect the existing Hero implementation and define the exact modification boundary.
 Status:
 READY
-Scope:
-Documentation/state verification only.
-No visual redesign is part of this task.
+This is the first implementation task.
+The agent must NOT implement the final Hero during this task.
+The agent must inspect first and report:

+what currently exists
+what can be reused
+what must change
+which files are affected
+dependencies
+risks/consequences
+smallest safe implementation boundary verification approach for the next task

 Acceptance criteria:

-CURRENT-STATE matches the actual repository stale claims are corrected current plan is consistent with actual state next implementation task is explicitly identified no unrelated application changes are made
+existing Hero is understood
+affected files are identified
+reusable code is identified
+unnecessary rewrites are ruled out implementation boundary is clearly defined no unrelated files are modified no final Hero implementation is performed

+When these criteria are met:
+STOP.
+The next task is not automatically started.

-46. NEXT TASK
+47. NEXT TASK
-After STATE-01 becomes VERIFIED:
+After HERO-01 is reviewed and explicitly marked VERIFIED:
-HERO-01 — Inspect the existing Hero implementation and define the exact modification boundary.
+HERO-02 — Implement the final photo-led Hero.
-HERO-01 must be explicitly assigned before implementation begins.
+HERO-02 must be explicitly assigned before implementation begins.
 No agent may begin HERO-02 or any later task while HERO-01 is active.

-47. FINAL OPERATING PRINCIPLE
+48. FINAL OPERATING PRINCIPLE
 The project must always have:
 one product direction
 one authoritative execution plan